 Through each cycle from Text Workshops through Lab Seminars to Working Group Meetings to Digital Seminar and prototyping, new insights are gained, accumulating information and generating questions for the next phase in the cycle.
-The interpretation of the manuscript evolves continually in light of the material reconstructions of the Lab Seminar and knowledge exchange of the Working Group Meetings, and indeed, this iterative approach is key to the design and methodologies of the Making and Knowing Project.
+The interpretation of the manuscript evolves continually in light of the material reconstructions of the Lab Seminar and knowledge exchange of the Working Group Meetings.
+This iterative approach is key to the design and methodologies of the Making and Knowing Project.

 The Project’s research has thus brought together a network of over 350 collaborators: students, practitioners (such as sculptors and painters), scholars of the humanities and social sciences (history, art history, anthropology, and museum scholars), natural scientists (chemists and conservation scientists), and specialists from the digital humanities and computer science (data scientists and librarians).

 The Project’s collaborative approach, combining document-, object- and laboratory-based research with digital humanities tools, constitutes an innovation in methodology that challenges the separation of pedagogy from original research, the division between the sciences and humanistic inquiry, and leads to methodological consideration of historical evidence and authenticity on the one hand, and, on the other, indicates the important strengths of large-scale collaborative research in history and the humanities.

 Activities take place primarily at Columbia University as a part of the Center for Science and Society.